The Target Polish: A New Approach to Outlier-Resistant Non-Negative Matrix Factorization: Materials and methods

 \subsection{Data and Code availability}

 The Python \href{https://github.com/jasoncoding13/nmf/tree/master} {jasoncoding13} code was used to run Weighted NMF.
-The image databases used can also be found in this repository.
-The Python \href{https://github.com/Advestis/enAInem}{enAInem} code was used to run NMF with the Target Polish approach.
+The image databases we used can also be found in this repository.
+The Python \href{https://github.com/Advestis/enAInem}{enAInem} code (\href{https://github.com/Advestis/enAInem}{GitHub - Advestis/enAInem: Algorithms for decomposing nonnegative multiway array and multi-view data into rank-1 nonnegative tensors}) was used to run NMF with the Target Polish approach.